Consolidated Fund: Control of the fund

+Once Parliament has authorised a withdrawal from the Consolidated Fund, the Treasury will issue a request to the comptroller for access to the funds granted by Parliament.

 Comptroller

-The comptroller (who is also auditor general and head of the National Audit Office) controls both the Consolidated Fund and the National Loans Fund.
+The Comptroller and Auditor General (who is also head of the National Audit Office) must authorise each requisition request received by the Bank of England from His Majesty's Treasury, to ensure that the request is compliant with the amounts and purposes authorised by Parliament in statute.

+(The Comptroller controls both the Consolidated Fund and the National Loans Fund.
 The full official title of the role is Comptroller General of the Receipt and Issue of His Majesty's Exchequer.

-The Comptroller must authorise each requisition request received by the Bank of England from His Majesty's Treasury, to assure that the request is compliant with the amounts and purposes authorised by Parliament in statute.
-If funds are mistakenly paid into the Consolidated Fund then both the Comptroller and the Treasury must agree to its return.
+If funds are mistakenly paid into the Consolidated Fund then both the Comptroller and the Treasury must agree to its return.)

+Once the comptroller is satisfied that all is in order, he or she will grant the Treasury a 'credit' on the Consolidated Fund account at the Bank of England, enabling a payment to be made.

 Principal accountants

 Payments can only be made from the Consolidated Fund to one of the principal accountants defined by law.
 These are His Majesty's Paymaster General, the Commissioners of His Majesty's Revenue and Customs, the National Debt Commissioners, and the Chief Cashier at the Bank of England.
+Nowadays the Commissioners of HM Revenue and Customs are the key Principal Accountants in that they supervise the Government Banking Service, which in turn manages transfer payments to other government departments.